unioslo/harborapi/docs/usage/responselog.md

 ### Adjusting the limit

-The maximum size of the response log can be adjusted on the fly with the [`ResponseLog.resize()`][harborapi.client.ResponseLog.resize] method:
+The maximum size of the response log can be adjusted on the fly with the [`ResponseLog.resize()`][harborapi.responselog.ResponseLog.resize] method:

 ```py
 client.response_log.resize(3)